 As we note in our ICE[TM] framework for questioningi, when interviewing information sources about a company, attempt to focus only on the critical factors and make the questions as specific as possible.
-Given the idiosyncrasies that make each sector and stock unique, we cannot provide a universal list of questions that need answering when researching a company, but we can provide a broad list that should be explored.
-As noted in the columns below, some of this information can be obtained before or without the help of a live interviewee.
+Given the idiosyncrasies that make each sector and stock unique, we cannot provide the universal list of questions that need answering when researching a company, but we can provide broad list that should be explored.
+As noted in the columns below, some of this information can be obtained before, or without the help of a live interviewee.

-Topic Questions to be investigated Company documents, data, and website Market data & news Industry trade journal or website Economic data Company Investor Relations Contact Sell-side report or model (for buy- side analysts) Customer of or supplier to the company Information from forecasting service Consultant, expert, or company retiree Sell-side analyst (for the buy-side) Appropriate to ask executives at meeting How does the company create value for its customers and shareholders? • • • • • What is the company's competitive advantage? • • • • • • What are the risks to the company maintaining its competitive advantage/returns? • • • • • How does the company's strategy differ from its competitors? • • • • • • Which lines of business are the most and least valuable? • • • • Strategy (CEO- Which lines of business are seasonal, cyclical, defensive, or growth? • • • • • • level) Which lines of the business are going through transition? • • • • • • • • Where are the best areas of investment outside of the company's core business? • • • • • Is management a good capital allocator (does the company earn its COC over a cycle)? • • What are the biggest mistakes being made by the competition? • • • • • • Are there any material regulatory or legal risks that could impact margins or growth rates?
-Why have key financial metrics changed materially over the recent past (e.g., 2-3 years)? • • • • Financial What are the key assumptions for the company to achieve consensus expectations? • • • • • Has the company made, or intends to make, any changes to its accounting policies? • • • • • How will the company finance future capital needs? • s.parte cipant s nc of to be • e re-di • stribut ed • •
+Topic Questions to be investigated Company documents, data Market data & news Industry trade journal or web Economic data Company Investor Relations Sell-side report or model (for Customer of or supplier to Information from forecasting Consultant, expert or Sell-side analyst (for the Appropriate to ask How does the company create value for its customers and shareholders? • • • • • What is the company's competitive advantage? • • • • • • What are the risks to the company maintaining its competitive advantage/returns? ٠ • ٠ • • How does the company's strategy differ from its competitors? ٠ • • ٠ • • Which lines of business are the most and least valuable? • • • • Strategy (CEO- Which lines of business are seasonal, cyclical, defensive or growth? • • • • ٠ • level) Which lines of the business are going through transition? • ٠ • • • ٠ • • Where are the best areas of investment outside of the company's core business? • • ٠ • • Is management a good capital allocator (does the company earn its COC over a cycle)? • • What are the biggest mistakes being made by the competition? • • ٠ ٠ • • Are there any material regulatory or legal risks that could impact margins or growth rates?
+Why have key financial metrics changed materially over the recent past (e.g. 2-3 years)? • • • • Financial What are the key assumptions for the company to achieve consensus expectations? • • • • • Has the company made, or intend to make, any changes to its accounting policies? • • • • • How will the company finance future capital needs? • • • • •